Craigacp/MIToolbox/README.md

 as examples of how to use the library in MATLAB.

 Update History
+22/02/2014 - v2.1  - Fixed a couple of bugs related to memory handling.
+                     Added a make install for compatibility with PyFeast.
 30/07/2011 - v2.00 - Added implementations of the weighted entropy and weighted
                      mutual information.
 More cleanup of Mex entry point to further check the inputs.